 Univers LTPro (the font this paragraph uses) is our primary designer typeface and should be used on all Rare communications.
 PF Square Sans Condensed (the font this section title uses) is a compliment to Univers, and should be used for titles and callouts only.
 It should never be used for body copy.

 The Rare logo represents the interconnectedness between people and nature.
 It helps illustrate Rare’s mission.
-The personality of the logo reflects the uniqueness of our work, while having a streamlined and businesslike feel representative of Rare’s approach.
+The personality of the logo reflects the uniqueness of our work and has a streamlined and businesslike feel to represent Rare’s approach.

 Logo and Lock-Up Rules: